amitu/amitu.github.com/_posts/2012-12-15-guns-vs-mobs.md

 What exactly is a gun? *Gun is an assurance against mob*.
 A mob of 4 people can get me killed with impunity, even if they have nothing.
 They can kill me for 10 bucks if they decide to.
+If I am a female I can get raped.

 Giving a gun to all 4 of them and me changes everything.
-It does nothing to to mobs ability to kill me, but it empowers me to kill the mob too.
+It does nothing to to mobs ability to kill me or rape me, but it empowers me to kill the mob too.
 It lets me stand up.
 It makes mob fear me even if I am one.

 Very recently a mob decided to take [bombay hostage](http://en.wikipedia.org/wiki/Bal_Thackeray#Death).
 For three days